 It is estimated that almost 1.6 million people in Australia are involved in the care of someone living with dementia.
 Caring for someone with dementia can be physically and emotionally tiring and stressful.
 Therefore, it is important to have a full understanding of dementia and how we can provide the best support to this population.

-In this post, we will discuss what is dementia, different types of dementia, and how different health disciplines are involved in providing care to dementia patients.
+In this post, we will discuss what is dementia, different types of dementia, and how different health disciplines are involved in providing care to patients.

 What is Dementia?